dmlc/dgl/examples/pytorch/graphsaint/README.md

 - We've run experiments 10 times repeatedly to test average and standard deviation of sampling and normalization time.
 Here we just test time without training model to the end.
 Moreover, for efficient testing, the hardware and config employed here are not the same as the experiments above, so the sampling time might be a bit different from that above.
 But we keep the environment consistent in all experiments below.

 > The config here which is different with that in the section above is only `num_workers_sampler`, `batch_size_sampler` and `num_workers`, which are only correlated to the sampling speed.
-The number of subgraphs is kept consistent across two sections thus the model's performance is not affected.
+Other parameters are kept consistent across two sections thus the model's performance is not affected.

 > The value is (average, std).